na-na-hi/renget/archive/how2playba.md

 **Resist** does 50% damage.

 Attack type (colour) > Role (tank/dps) > Environment > EX and skill levels > Star level.
 Iori might be the best unit in the game, but mismatching her against red units makes her do 1/4th of her expected damage.
-For healers and buffers you can ignore the environment mood and attack type.
+For healers, buffers, and tanks you can ignore the environment mood and attack type.
 Always run full teams (6 students).
 Supports =/= DPS.
 They SUPPORT you by bringing CC.
 They do not deal damage.